Enoch72/SVD/README.md

 Thanks to chat GPS the v 1.0 is publicly available.

-Octave:

-The file sar_conversion.m can be tested and launched directly in Octave GUI.
-The launching parameters can be edited/modified directly in the script
-The parameter usage is the same as Python version - see below

-Python:
- * Python and packages listed in the first lines of the script
- * Image.png to enhance
- * colorbar.png to correctly map values

-Phyton usage examples:
+## Phyton usage examples:

   ### Image directly converted in B/W, then elaborated
 > python3 sar5.py --bw_input SanGottardo.png --colorbar colorbar.png --output SanGottardo --N 10

  ### Image levels mapped on colorbar.png ( converted to BW / elaborated / reconverted to color)
 > python3 sar5.py --input GranSasso.png --colorbar colorbar.png --output GranSasso --N 10

+## Octave:

+The file sar_conversion.m can be tested and launched directly in Octave GUI.
+The launching parameters can be edited/modified directly in the script.
+The parameter usage is the same as Python version.

 ### NOTE:
 for colorized images captured directly from Biondi/Malanga paper, the 'colorbar.gif' is required - see colorbar.png in the image folder.